-The Succulent Plant Page goes to Families of Succulent Plants goes to The Yucca Page goes to
+The Succulent Plant Pagegoes to Families of Succulent Plants goes to The Yucca Page goes to

-Yucca brevifolia - Joshua Tree Engelmann
+Yucca brevifolia Engelmann 1871 (Joshua Tree)

-Yucca brevifolia is tolerant of cold but not of damp, so only really suitable for landscaping in a really dry climate.
+Yucca brevifolia is tolerant of cold but not of damp, so only really suitable for succulent plant landscaping in a really dry climate.
 However, Joshua Trees are great survivors in otherwise inhospitable locations across parts of Nevada, Arizona and California.
 This page gathers together images of Joshua Trees from a variety of locations hundreds of miles apart, travelling approximately North to South.
-Click on thumbnails for larger images.

 Yucca brevifolia